bessinnica/Loc-markdig-azuredocs-test/includes/virtual-machines-common-allocation-failure.md

 If your Azure issue is not addressed in this article, visit the [Azure forums on MSDN and Stack Overflow](https://azure.microsoft.com/support/forums/).
 You can post your issue on these forums or to @AzureSupport on Twitter.
-Also, you can file an Azure support request by selecting **Get support** on the [Azure support](https://azure.microsoft.com/support/options/) site.
+Also, you can file an Azure support request by selecting <strong>Get support</strong> on the [Azure support](https://azure.microsoft.com/support/options/) site.

 ## General troubleshooting steps
 ### Troubleshoot common allocation failures in the classic deployment model